pgrusell/R3BRoot/README.md

 R3BRoot is distributed under the terms of the GNU General Public Licence version 3 ([GPLv3](https://github.com/R3BRootGroup/R3BRoot/blob/dev/LICENSE)).

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive environment in the R3BRoot project.
+Please take a moment to review our [Code of Conduct](./CODE_OF_CONDUCT.md), which outlines our expectations for all contributors and community members.

 ## Release Information

 Please visit [releases](https://github.com/R3BRootGroup/R3BRoot/releases)